 Please select the classes you wish to enter this year and enter them on your Entry Form.
 Completed Entry Forms to be handed in by Thursday 3rd September 2020.
 Late entries may be accepted on the day of the Show at the discretion of the committee.

 No exhibitor may make more than one entry per class.
 Please use a separate Entry Form for each person entering.
 For older children entering both adult and children’s classes please use two separate forms.

-Entry Forms are provided in the Flower Show Programme or may be printed from the menu.
+Entry Forms are provided in the Flower Show Programme or may be printed from the opening menu.

 (All flowers to have been grown by the exhibitor except Classes B1, B2 & B3 below.)

 A2… 3 Stems of roses

 A4… 1 Specimen Rose

 A14.
 3 Marigold blooms